Susan TomlinsonIntegrative psychotherapist

 Training and qualifications

 The Centre for Counselling and Psychotherapy Education, where I trained, is a centre for integrative and transpersonal training and is a registered organisation of the United Kingdom Council of Psychotherapy (UKCP).
+I have also trained as a couples counsellor at The Grove, in West London.

 I am an accredited CCPE psychotherapist and a registered member of the UK Centre for Psychotherapy (UKCP).
 And abide by their Ethical Framework for Good Practice in Counselling and Psychotherapy and am subject to their Professional Conduct procedure.

-I've previously worked at The Maudsley Hospital The Tree of Life programme; the Cardinal Hume, a homeless charity in Pimlico; Freshstart, a counselling and psychotherapy service at the CCPE in Little Venice; The Caravan, a drop-in counselling service in Piccadilly, and Trinity Hospice in Clapham.
+I have a private practice in London and I've previously worked at The Maudsley Hospital The Tree of Life programme; the Cardinal Hume, a homeless charity in Pimlico; Freshstart, a counselling and psychotherapy service at the CCPE in Little Venice; The Caravan, a drop-in counselling service in Piccadilly, and Trinity Hospice in Clapham.
 I did my psychiatric placement at The Maudsley Hospital, in Camberwell, London.

 I also hold a Post Graduate Diploma in Journalism and a Bachelor of Arts in history and music.